datacommonsorg/import/docs/usage.md

 ### `-sr`, `--summary-report`

-Generates a summary report in html format.
+Generates a summary report in HTML format.
+See the [output section above](#output) for more details on what is included in the summary report.

 Defaults to `true`.